Have We Observed the Higgs (Imposter)?: Introduction

 \item The scalar is an electroweak singlet (and thus also a custodial singlet), but has dimension four couplings to $W$ and $Z$.
 The latter property implies that the Higgs imposter is a dilaton \cite{Gildener:1976ih,Goldberger:2007zk} or radion \cite{Goldberger:1999uk} resulting from new electroweak symmetry-breaking dynamics in a strongly-interacting conformal sector or a warped extra dimension, the two being related by AdS/CFT duality \cite{Maldacena:1997re}.
 The conformal dynamics couples the ``dilaton imposter'' $\chi$ to SM fermions, and to photons and gluons through operators of dimension five.

 \item The scalar is an electroweak singlet with dimension five couplings to $W$ and $Z$.
 This is the electroweak singlet imposter $s$ discussed in Ref.~\cite{Low:2011gn}.
 The dimension five couplings arise from integrating out other charged exotics, which also generically produce dimension five couplings to photons and gluons, and higher dimension couplings to SM fermions.
-This ``singlet imposter'' could be related to EWSB through an extended Higgs sector.
+This ``singlet imposter'' could be related to EWSB indirectly, either through an extended Higgs sector or as a "techni-axion" in technicolor models.

 \item The scalar is not an electroweak singlet, but is nevertheless a custodial singlet.
 This could be the Higgs boson $h$, which is the custodial singlet component in the decomposition $({\bf 2}_L,{\bf 2}_R) = {\bf 1}\oplus{\bf 3}$.
 We will refer to this possibility simply as the ``Higgs boson,'' although it could very well be a custodial singlet in a more exotic representation of $SU(2)_L\times SU(2)_R$.